andrefabbro/liferay-dxp-angular4js/README.md

 blade server start
 ```

-After the server start, you can deploy the modules:
+After the server start, you can deploy the angular example portlet in modules folder:

 ```bash
 cd modules/poc-angular-hello-world/